 - A man being motivated to thrust until ejaculation (male orgasm).

-Female orgasm is a miracle.
-It’s amazing that any woman experiences orgasm because it is an evolutionary dead-end.
-Female orgasm has no function.
+In the foetus, the genital tubercle grows into either a penis (male) or a clitoris (female).
+The clitoris has no role in reproduction and so does not respond with a lover.
+Everyone has a phallus but intercourse, which dominates our view of sexuality, involves a man inserting his phallus into a vagina.
+Female orgasm has no useful function.
 So it would be strange if it were common.
-This is why it was first discovered by researchers rather than being a well-known phenomenon in the general population.
-Very few women ever ask about orgasm, which is natural because you cannot miss what you have never known.
+This is why it was first discovered by researchers rather than being a well-known phenomenon in the population.
+Few women ever ask about orgasm, which is natural because you cannot miss what you have never known.

 The average male … has a greater need than most females have for a regular and frequent sexual outlet.
 (Alfred Kinsey 1953)